rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/install-rancher/_index.md

 > **Note:**
 > Recent changes to cert-manager require an upgrade.
 If you are upgrading Rancher and using a version of cert-manager older than v0.9.1, please see our [upgrade documentation]({{< baseurl >}}/rancher/v2.x/en/installation/options/upgrading-cert-manager/).

-1. From a system connected to the internet, add the cert-manager repo to helm
+1. From a system connected to the internet, add the cert-manager repo to Helm.

     ```plain
     helm repo add jetstack https://charts.jetstack.io